Gustavo Green: Club Español

-The following season, he was recruited by Club Español where he spent most of his career.
-In his first season at the club, Green was decisive for Espanyol to win the third and last Copa Macaya, the club's first-ever piece of silverware, being the top scorer of the tournament with 7 goals including a brace in the decisive match against Hispania (3–1) on 12 April 1903.
-He thus won all the editions of this Cup each time with a different team.
+Green spent most of his career with Club Español.
+In his first full season at the club, Green was decisive for Espanyol to win the third and last Copa Macaya, the club's first-ever piece of silverware, being the top scorer of the tournament with 7 goals including a brace in the decisive match against Hispania (3–1) on 12 April 1903.
+He thus won all the editions of this Cup each time with a different team, being the only player to have done so.

-From 1903–04 onwards, the Catalan championship began to be organized by the Catalan Football Federation and the Copa Macaya became known as the Campionat de Catalunya, and together with Emilio Sampere, Ángel Rodríguez and Ángel Ponz, Green won its first edition with Español, thus winning the Catalan championship for the fourth time in a row.
+From 1903–04 onwards, the Catalan championship began to be organized by the Catalan Football Federation and the Copa Macaya became known as the Campionat de Catalunya, and together with Emilio Sampere, Ángel Rodríguez, and Ángel Ponz, Green helped the club sweep the title with 15 wins in 16 games and only giving up one draw at Barcelona's home, thus winning the Catalan championship for the fourth time in a row.
 He remained loyal to the club until 1905, when Español had to suspend its activities due to a lack of players since most of them were university students who enrolled to study at universities outside Catalonia in the 1905–06 academic year.
-Most of the remaining players, such as goalkeeper Pedro Gibert, joined X Sporting Club, but Green apparently remained with no club until 1908, when Español reemerged from the merger of X and the Spanish Jiu-Jitsu Club.
+Even though most of the remaining players joined X Sporting Club, such as Sampere, Ponz, and goalkeeper Pedro Gibert, Green decided to follow a different path, returning to Barcelona in 1906, and even playing a few unofficial matches with FC Barcelona in that same year.

-He played with Espanyol for four more years, being a member of the great Espanyol side of the 1910s that had the likes of Paco Bru, Emilio Sampere and the Armet brothers (Francisco and Kinké), winning the Campionat de Catalunya for the second time in 1911–12.
+In 1909, following a 3-year hiatus, Espanyol was finally and effectively relaunched as the Club Deportivo Español, the name which still stands today, so Green then played with Espanyol for four more years, being a member of the great Espanyol side of the 1910s that had the likes of Paco Bru, Sampere, and the Armet brothers (Francisco and Kinké), winning the Campionat de Catalunya for the second time in 1911–12.
+In the 1910–11 season, he almost did not play as he only participated punctually in a couple of charity matches, retiring from football at the end of the 1911–12 season.
+Green was ahead of his time, a star in the pioneering times of sport and a gifted ball player capable of winning titles in all the clubs he played for.
+Green was by far the most outstanding player of Espanyol's first decade of existence, being thus named into the club's team of the 1900s.